 Use this CSI 3 part SimpleSpecs™ master specifications to specify clay or concrete roof tiles and underlayment.

 This section includes clay and concrete roof tiles in various configurations and roofing underlayment.
-Both clay and concrete roof tiles have very long life expectancy.
+Both materials have a very long life expectancy.

-Underlayment requirements vary depending on roof slope, from a single layer of roofing felt to rubberized asphalt and synthetic.
-Similarly, valley construction varies depending on slope.
+Underlayment requirements vary depending on the roof slope, from a single layer of roofing felt to rubberized asphalt and synthetic.
+Similarly, valley construction varies depending on the slope of the roof.

-For information regarding selection and detailing of roof tiles refer to the National Roofing Contractors Association (NRCA) Roofing Manual: Steep-Slope Roof Systems, available from NRCA at www.nrca.net.
+For information regarding roof tile selection and details, refer to the National Roofing Contractors Association (NRCA) Roofing Manual: Steep-Slope Roof Systems, available from NRCA at www.nrca.net.